 (A) The Operating and capital costsof the integrated resource plan.

-(B) The average pricecost per kilowatt-hour as calculated in the resource plan.
-The price, which must be consistent with the electricity price assumption used to forecast the utility's expected load by customer class in section 5 of this rule.

-(C) An estimate of the utility's avoided cost for each year of the plan preferred resource portfolio.

-(D) The impact of a planned addition to supply-side or demand-side resources on the utility's rate.
+The impact of a planned addition to supply-side or demand-side resources on the utility's rate.

-(E) The utility's ability to finance the acquisition of a required new resourcepreferred resource portfolio.
+(E) (B) The utility's ability to finance the acquisition of a required new resourcepreferred resource portfolio.

 (9) Identify and explain assumptions concerning existing and proposed regulations, laws, practices, and policies made concerning decisions used in formulating the IRP.